zotonic/zotonic/doc/cookbook/logstash.rst

 `Lager framework`_.
 So we will change Zotonic’s Logstash configuration in order to send messages to Logstash.

+.. seealso:: the :ref:`dev-logging` chapter in the Developer Guide.

 Step 1: install a Logstash handler
 ----------------------------------